0xCarti/InvoiceManager/docs/routes.md

 - **Cross-cutting behaviors:** All routes require authentication.
 The forms are responsible for validating date ranges and selections before the report query executes.
 Reporting endpoints share logic for redirect-after-post patterns.
+  The department sales forecast workflow hides automatically linked POS rows from the mapping form while listing them in the "Current Mappings" summary so that staff can focus on unresolved products.

 ### `event_routes`